 Shawarmas From Syria: One Refugee Chef’s Story

-In honor of Culinarians Day this Sunday, we’re taking a look at the inspiring story of Chef Majed Abdulraheem, a Syrian refugee who fled his home because of the war and violence on his streets.
+Chef Majed Abdulraheem is a Syrian refugee who fled his home because of the war and violence on his streets.
 After moving to the United States, he met Noobtsaa, the son of Laotian refugees who understands the challenges of leaving all you know behind.

-Together, the two chefs are sharing meals from their home countries and showing by example the immense value immigrants and refugees bring to their new homes.
+On National Entrepreneur’s Day, we’re revisiting the inspiring stories of these two chefs who have shown by example the immense value immigrants and refugees bring to their new homes.

 In 2009, Chef Majed Abdulraheem lived in Syria, and life was good.
 He had just finished culinary school and was working at a restaurant in Damascus.
 On weekends, he’d visit his parents in his nearby hometown.
 The streets were always safe, and everyone had enough.
 But then everything changed.

 In 2011, war began, and safety diminished.
 For Majed, a simple weekend trip to his parents became a life-threatening journey as soldiers and checkpoints lined the route.
 Walking down the streets of Damascus was no better.
 One day after work, he returned to see his entire neighborhood gone – demolished by government bombs.

 Fearing for his life, Majed’s parents asked him to leave Syria in 2013.
 By then, violence was everywhere.
 War had made jobs scarce and food unaffordable.
 People were hungry and struggling just to survive.
 So, Majed agreed to leave.
 He packed what he could and fled to Jordan.

 The journey was treacherous, but Majed made it safely to Jordan, where he stayed at Za’atari refugee camp before heading to Amman, Jordan’s capital city.